|39 West Press is an independent book publisher of art, poetry, literary fiction, and creative non-fiction.|

 While information is more readily available to The Borg Generation than to any previous generation since the advent of writing in the fourth millennium BCE, the sources of this instantaneous information emanate from fewer and fewer providers (Google Search, Facebook News Feeds, Twitter Timelines, etc.), and the contents of the bulk of information discovered online are determined solely by proprietary algorithms that aggregate previously collected personal data, thus limiting online users' exposures to viewpoints differing from their own and subjecting them to intrusive, behavioral-tracking commercial advertisements designed to embolden superfluous consumerism by changing how they think about themselves and convincing them of what they want well before they themselves even know what they need.

-Furthermore, compelling evidence suggests that big data billioniare Robert Mercer and his data-analytics firm Cambridge Analytica are at the heart of a multimillion-dollar propaganda network designed to replace the mainstream media with questionable rightwing sites like Breitbart, which he co-owns, and that Google's search ranking system is being "manipulated and controlled" by tech-savvy radical rightwing groupswhat the media has dubbed the "alt-right," a deceptively benign phrase used to rebrand and downplay the intolerant and fundamentally racist beliefs of white supremacists (neo-Nazis)with their hate sites now dominating the results of basic keyword searches on Muslims, Jews, Hitler, and women, thus emboldening a once fringe movement that also has been energized, wrongly validated, and elevated into the mainstream by the dangerous ideologies of key White House advisers, Steve Bannon and Stephen Miller, and the inflamatory statements and puerile tweets of demagogue and narcissist-in-chief Donald J. Trump, who intentionally diffuses bigotry, misogyny, Islamophobia, and anti-Semitism into the norm of propaganda already present within the misinformation bubble of most people's mediacentric lives.
+Furthermore, compelling evidence suggests that big data billionaire Robert Mercer and his data-analytics firm Cambridge Analytica are at the heart of a multimillion-dollar propaganda network designed to replace the mainstream media with questionable rightwing sites like Breitbart, which he co-owns, and that Google's search ranking system is being "manipulated and controlled" by tech-savvy radical rightwing groupswhat the media has dubbed the "alt-right," a deceptively benign phrase used to rebrand and downplay the intolerant and fundamentally racist beliefs of white supremacists (neo-Nazis)with their hate sites now dominating the results of basic keyword searches on Muslims, Jews, Hitler, and women, thus emboldening a once fringe movement that also has been energized, wrongly validated, and elevated into the mainstream by the dangerous ideologies of former and current White House advisers, Steve Bannon and Stephen Miller respectively, and the inflammatory statements and puerile tweets of demagogue and narcissist-in-chief Trump, who intentionally diffuses bigotry, misogyny, Islamophobia, homophobia, and anti-Semitism into the norm of propaganda already present within the misinformation bubble of most people's mediacentric lives.

 As a direct result of the lack of ethics behind the questionable business practices and supercilious rhetoric of the afore mentioned information monopolies and data-analytics firms, more and more "prisoners" willfully sit shackled in the darkness of Plato's cave (The Republic: Book VII) and consequently remain unenlightened concerning basic scientific, political, and historical facts.
 The majority of social media users, in truth, fail to comprehend the simple tenant behind the massive revenue generation and vast market caps of data mining firms such as Facebook and Google: that they, the users of "free" Internet services, are not the customers of these companies; they are these companies' uncompensated productstarget demographicswho unknowingly pay a great price for the catered, and often narrow in scope, information they seek: the commodification of personal data and the elimination of privacy.